 Remember, cooking is all about exploring new flavors and techniques.
 So gather your ingredients, get your hands dirty, and enjoy the culinary journey of making momos.
 And don’t forget to share your experiences and variations with me by tagging @TheStarvingChefBlog on Instagram!

 - 1 cup flour + more for dusting

 - ¼ cup water + more as needed

 - 1 tablespoon ghee or olive oil

-- Prepare the dough for the wrappers by combining the oil, a pinch of salt, and flour until a crumbly dough forms.
+- Prepare the dough for the wrappers by combining the oil, pinch of salt, and flour until a crumbly dough forms.
 Add just enough water until a firm dough can be kneaded.
-Knead a few times, then place in a bowl, cover with plastic wrap, and let rest in a dark, warm place for 30 minutes.
+Knead a few times, then place in a bowl, cover with plastic wrap, and let it rest in a dark, warm place for 30 minutes.

 - Arrange the momos in a steamer and steam for 20-25 minutes or until the meat is cooked through.
-Alternatively, if you do not have a steamer, the momos can be sauteed on the stove top in a tablespoon of ghee (or butter).

 - Serve the momos alongside a heaping plate of chicken biryani and naan.
 Enjoy!